Shopify/polaris-telescope/CONTRIBUTING.md

-# Contributing to Polaris Telescope
+# Contributing to Polaris Icons

 Thank you for contributing! :tada: